In a recent post discussing what we know about energy consumption and economic growth in post-recession America, I wrote something that is not true:

 Lets start with energy efficiency.
 Everything we do requires energy.
 We conserve energy when we choose to not do something that requires energy (for example, deciding not to drive a car or turning off a flash light).
 We are more energy efficient when we manage do to those things using less energy than it would otherwise take (for example, retro-fitting the car of your engine to be more fuel efficient, or replacing the flashlight's incandescent bulb with an LED).

 Many people believe that energy efficiency will be the solution to the world's energy problems.
-Increase energy efficiency, the argument goes, and you will reduce the amount of energy the world uses - that is, global energy consumption.
-While this idea is intuitive, it is also false.
+Increase energy efficiency, the argument goes, and you will reduce the amount of energy the world uses—that is, global energy consumption.
+This idea is intuitive.
+It is also false.
 It may be helpful to think about energy use and efficiency in a context more familiar than global economics.
-If you bought a car with better fuel efficiency than your current one, would you use it more, or would you use it less?
+Think of it this way: if you bought a car with better fuel efficiency than your current one, would you use it more, or would you use it less?

-Sectors that use a lot of energy continue to do so even when they become more energy efficient for very similar reasons.
-Energy efficiency lowers the cost of production, and this in turn increases total production - and with it, energy consumption.
+Sectors that use a lot of energy continue to do so even when they become more energy efficient for the same reasons most people drive more as their fuel costs shrink.
+Energy efficiency lowers the cost of production.
+This makes it possible to increase total production at a lower cost.
+As total production climbs, so does energy consumption.
 For this reason, decreases in energy intensity brought about because of technological change rarely reduce total energy consumption.
 To the contrary, decreasing energy intensity is often correlated with increasing energy consumption.

 |Energy intensity and demand for energy in the U.S. economy, 1973-2005.|

 Source: Institute for Energy Research.
-"Is The U.S. Becoming More Energy Efficient?"
+"Is The U.S. Becoming More Energy Efficient?," webpage (2008).

-This logic (and graphs like those above) form the foundation of my faulty statement, "History has shown that increases in energy efficiency lead to more energy consumption, not less."
+This logic (along with empirical evidence like the kind found in the graph above) form the foundation of the faulty statement that prompted this post: "History has shown that increases in energy efficiency lead to more energy consumption, not less."

 The problem with this formula is that it focuses entirely on technological change, ignoring the impact that structural changes have on energy intensity.
 When these are considered the relationship between energy intensity and energy consumption changes.
 This can be seen more clearly when we widen our historical scope: